Anurag14/anurag14.github.io/_posts/2024-07-16-Imprecise-Learning.md

 ##### Step 4: At deployment users can consume model $$ h(\cdot,\lambda) $$ with their choice of $$ \lambda\in\Lambda $$

-To learn further about our research you can read our ICML 2024 [paper](https://arxiv.org/abs/2404.04669v2) or have a chat with me or my co-lleagues at the [Rational Intelligence Lab](https://ri-lab.org/) who made it possible, [Siu Lun Chau](https://chau999.github.io/), [Shahine Bouabid](https://shahineb.github.io/) and [Krikamol Muandet](https://www.krikamol.org/)
+To learn further about our research you can read our ICML 2024 [paper](https://arxiv.org/abs/2404.04669v2) or have a chat with me or my colleagues at the [Rational Intelligence Lab](https://ri-lab.org/) who made it possible, [Siu Lun Chau](https://chau999.github.io/), [Shahine Bouabid](https://shahineb.github.io/) and [Krikamol Muandet](https://www.krikamol.org/)